WPD Special Investigations Bureau nets big drug seizure numbers

-The Special Investigations Bureau is doing something about it by taking drugs off the streets.
+The Special Investigations Bureau is doing its part by taking drugs off the streets.

 “Oh, it’s always busy.
 We could put to work twice the people we have now and they would be busy,” said WPD Captain Jeff Allen in charge of Special Investigations.